Word Type: Adjective / Retail Descriptor

 Those signals may be real, but the phrase itself does not prove them.

-Top-Shelf vs Potency
+Top-Shelf vs Potency and Exotic Labels

 A top-shelf product is not automatically the most potent product in the store.
 Potency is only one part of how products are marketed.
 Aroma, cure quality, trim, freshness, appearance, and rarity can all influence the top-shelf label.